Patient Information

 Routine cleaning / exam — I'd like to discuss fluoride alternatives at this visit

-Filling / restoration — I'd like to discuss epi-free anesthetic options
+Filling / restoration — I’d like to discuss epi-free anesthetic and Bis-DMA-free material options

 Extraction — I'd like to discuss epi-free anesthetic and nitrous alternatives